-Regarding communication, you should start updating your resume by ensuring relevant emails, updating profiles, cell phones, and putting current pictures where there is a picture needed.
+Regarding communication, you should start updating your resume by ensuring relevant emails, updating profiles, and cell phones, and putting current pictures where there is a picture needed.
 Updating your resume is part of this stage instead of waiting until you are told to upload your resume.
 Be ready all the time.
-With the job boards, you should decide as to which job board you will be using in your job searches, such as LinkedIn, and Ajiriwa Networks and or job boards created by the companies wishing to recruit.
+With the job boards, you should decide which job board you will be using in your job searches, such as LinkedIn, Ajiriwa Networks, and or job boards created by the companies wishing to recruit.

 You may wish to upload an app on your phone or laptop to keep you organized and UpToDate.

 Be an active self-assessor of your online presence.

 Statistics indicated that about 90% of employers obtain their employees through online tools.
 Thus, if you are not actively managing your online pages, you automatically reduce the chances of seeing a job opportunity which means you are keeping yourself away from the job opportunities.
 With COVID-19, the use of online communication has become a necessity.